-We’re a movement of missionary people who’ve made a choice to leave the relative safety of the established church and take the love of Jesus “to the streets”.
-Our calling is to bring this transforming love into people’s lives in positive, transformative and practical ways.
-In church-speak, we’re a “mission station”, an experimental community of the Episcopal diocese of Los Angeles.
+We're a movement of people who've made a choice to leave the relative safety of the traditional church to form an experimental faith community in the Episcopal diocese of Los Angeles.
+Our calling is to bring the transforming love of Jesus into people's lives in positive, transformative and practical ways.

 We’ve celebrated in a living room, a Denny’s conference room and a local park.
 For two-and-a-half years, the Thad’s community called the Jazz Bakery at the Helms Bakery complex our home, until it was sold in the summer of 2009.
 Then we moved into a transitional space at the Westside Jewish Community Center.
 In mid-December 2010, we moved once again to our present home, the Writer's Boot Camp at Bergamot Station Arts Center in Santa Monica.
 As of July 2017, we are meeting at St. Matthew's Episcopal Church in Pacific Palisades.
 As of February 2018, we are meeting at The Willows Community School Performing Arts Center located at 8520 Warner Drive in Culver City.

 We’re working at living out our common life in partnership with God, remaining responsive to the needs of the Thad’s community and those of the larger community around us.
 For this reason, we have chosen not to seek a permanent ‘church’ building, but rent our space, as so many folks in our community do.
 Without the burden of a mortgage or the need for ‘church building fund-raising,’ we can focus on people, rather than programs.

 To bring the love of Jesus to the lives of people in positive, practical and trans-formative ways.

 A community of all kinds of people committed to living the love-spreading, difference-making life that Jesus calls us to lead.